red-collar-official/flutter_kore/docs/event_bus.md

 final fileUploadEventBus = EventBus.newSeparateInstance();
 ```

-Be aware that instances are not connected to this new instance and you need to write subscribe logic yourself.
+Be aware that instances are not connected to this new separate event bus and you need to write subscribe logic yourself.

 Do not forget to dispose event subscriptions in instance <b>dispose</b> method.